- Open the meeting with a leader-led prayer.

-- Review the tools taught the previous weeks.
+- Review the tools taught in the previous weeks.
 Ask someone to explain it and see if anyone had an experience applying it.

-- The second question is, "Will someone in the group teach us how to do the tool we just learned without looking at the book?"
-Ask another person to teach the other tools learned the previous weeks.
-The group can help those posing as teachers.
+- Review what you just practiced.
+Gather the group back together into one larger group and ask them two questions; The first question is, "How did it go?"
+The second question is, "Will someone in the group tell us how to do the tool we just learned without looking at the book?"
+Ask another person to teach the other tools learned in the previous weeks.
+The group can help those in the teacher role.

 - Encourage them to apply the tool they learned during the coming week.
 Remind them you’ll be asking them about it next week.
 Let them know everyone will make different progress on this each week.